Online Master of Science in Cybersecurity

 Students who do not meet basic admissions requirements may take prerequisite courses before starting the graduate coursework.

-To ensure a high-quality graduate student group, all MS in Cybersecurity students must have an undergraduate degree from a recognized institution and meet the criteria provided below.
+To ensure a high-quality graduate student group, all MS in Cybersecurity students must have a bachelor's degree from a recognized institution and meet graduate admission criteria.

 Students enrolling in the program are also expected to have existing knowledge in information technology or computer science.
 Students who do not meet basic requirements can take prerequisite courses before starting the graduate coursework.